Matt Smith (guitarist)

-Matt Smith is an Australian jazz guitarist.
-He is most widely known as the guitarist in the Australian rock pop band Thirsty Merc but also plays guitar for Sydney afrobeat/reggae band The Strides.
+Matt Smith (born 2 February) is an Australian jazz guitarist.
+He is most widely known as the lead guitarist in the Australian pop rock band Thirsty Merc but also plays guitar for Sydney afrobeat/reggae band The Strides.
 He joined Thirsty Merc in January 2010 after helping record the band's third album, Mousetrap Heart, in Los Angeles in late 2009.

 Early years

 Smith grew up in Mount Warrigal, a large suburb of Wollongong, New South Wales, Australia.
 From the age of 5 he took classical piano lessons because he was told that his hands were too small to play guitar.
 He eventually got his way and was given his first guitar for his 8th birthday and started tuition at 10.

 Throughout high school, Smith played in the school concert band and during his HSC developed an interest in jazz.
 He then went on to study at the Wollongong Conservatorium of Music and completed a Bachelor of Contemporary Music in 2007.